-Aims of Bovds Bay Business Park
+8.2.
+Aims of Boyds Bay Business Park

 A1.
-Support an integrated design approach that establishes a variety of complementary business park land uses which respond to site constraints with a quality urban and building design within a business park setting.
+Support an integrated design approach that establishes a variety of complementary business park land uses which respond to site constraints within a quality urban and building design within a business park setting.